hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 12/22/2021
+"What am I doing?"

+These words have been pounding in my head lately, and when I say pounding, I mean pounding quite similarly to a sledgehammer slamming into old concrete.
+Within the last 24 hours I have started talking to an old flame again.
+My oldest flame, and most passionate.
+I'm not really sure what I'm doing or what my goal is, but I do know that I missed talking to her, and that it was almost therapeutic pouring our hearts out to each for one more time.
+There is definitely something still there for us, lurking just beneath whatever facade either of us has put up for the day.

+Quick break for what I want to do today:
+- Learn about making infographics
+- Do some crypto research for the RBC
+- Clean house/room
+- Talk to G more

 ### 12/20/2021

 Hello there folks.
 I'd like to imagine that all of my fans were losing their shit over their beloved blog writer not posting for a month.
 Haha, it would be nice to have a following, but I am merely a vessel that very little care about.
 Which is fine by me- the smaller the circle the less loss.